Friedhelm Hildebrandt

 Friedhelm Hildebrandt (born February 11, 1957) is the William E. Harmon Professor of Pediatrics at Harvard Medical School and Chief of the Division of Nephrology at Boston Children's Hospital.
 He was formerly an Investigator of the Howard Hughes Medical Institute (HHMI) and the Frederick G.L.
 Huetwell Professor of Pediatrics at the University of Michigan.

 Early life and education

-Hildebrandt received his M.D. degree from Heidelberg University (Germany), obtained his pediatrics and nephrology subspecialty training at Marburg University Children's Hospital, and was a postdoctoral research fellow in nephrology at Yale School of Medicine (Peter Aronson & Peter Igarashi).
+Hildebrandt received his M.D. degree from Heidelberg University in Germany, completed his clinical training in general pediatrics and pediatric nephrology at Freiburg University Children’s Hospital, and conducted postdoctoral research in nephrology at the Yale School of Medicine under Peter Aronson and Peter Igarashi.